dragonfly-asl/ASLRFeatureExtractor/README.md

 where ```LOCAL_DIR``` is the host directory containing a video file ```INPUT_VIDEO```, and ```OUTPUT_DIR``` is where the OpenPose analysis output is created.

+# DeepHand
+DeepHand model and the code to evaluate the model is taken from https://github.com/neccam/TF-DeepHand.

 # Feature Extraction